 Your eye wanders from detail to detail, picking out an ever greater variety of people, figures and miniature dramas played out in oils.
 Closer examination reveals Bosch’s use of themes, notably the seven deadly sins: pride, greed, lust, envy, gluttony, wrath, and sloth.

 The experience mirrors that when viewing some of the Bruegels in Vienna’s Kunsthistorisches Museum.
 So it’s no surprise to find that many saw Pieter Bruegel the Elder (1525?-1569) as Bosch’s natural successor.

 Where to see The Last Judgment

-The permanent exhibition of works from the academy’s paintings collection resides in the rather fine 19th-century university buildings on Schillerplatz square, next to the Schiller monument.
+The exhibition of works from the academy’s paintings collection resides in the rather fine 19th-century university buildings on Schillerplatz square, next to the Schiller monument.

 Bosch’s The Last Judgment likely forms a centrepiece of the displays (I haven’t been to the new exhibition, yet), which include several dozen works from the likes of Titian, Rubens, Van Dyck and Rembrandt, as well as contemporary works.
 Check locally to see what’s actually exhibited at any one time, though.